[EUobserved] Did Merkel do a deal with Putin on Afghan refugees?

 "But Germany has had a 'Russia first' policy for over 30 years and nothing has really changed," he said.

-For all that, the question remained whether Putin was able to leverage the Afghan crisis to frighten EU leaders into making deals.
+For all that, the question remains whether Putin is able to leverage the Afghan crisis to frighten EU leaders into making deals.

 Refugee politics